Stone space partitions indexed by a poset: Introduction

 \section{Introduction}

-For a finite partially ordered set (poset) $(P,<)$, Ziegler~\cite[Part~II,~\S1.C,D]{FlumZiegler} introduced the idea of a \emph{good partition }$\{X_{p}\mid p\in P\}$ of a $T_{3}$-topological space, where each $X_{p}$ is either discrete or has no isolated points, and:
+For a set $P$ with a transitive relation $\prec$, Ziegler~\cite[Part~II,~\S1.C,D]{FlumZiegler} introduced the idea of a \emph{good partition }$\{X_{p}\mid p\in P\}$ of a $T_{3}$-topological space, where each $X_{p}$ is either discrete or has no isolated points, and:

-\emph{Finitely based }partitions of a Stone space $X$, defined as partitions which can be refined to a finite good partition $\{X_{p}\mid p\in P\}$ of $X$ such that each $X_{p}$ has only finitely many isolated points, arise naturally in the study of $\omega$-categorical structures.
+\emph{Finitely based }partitions of a Stone space $X$, defined as partitions which can be refined to a good partition $\{X_{p}\mid p\in P\}$ of $X$ for a finite poset $P$ such that each $X_{p}$ has only finitely many isolated points, arise naturally in the study of $\omega$-categorical structures.
 We provide the relevant $\omega$-categorical background at the end of this introduction; whilst this has provided the motivation and some of the concepts for the current study, it is not necessary for an understanding of the rest of this paper.